 Welcome to Val d'Isere

-Val d'Isere has to be one of the most beautiful French ski resorts, nestled in a valley at the foot of the mountains with its chocolate box chalets and hotels, spread between the central town and its outlying villages.
-It remains a firm favourite with both British and French holiday makers, many who come here year on year.
+Val d'Isère has to be one of the most beautiful French ski resorts, nestled in a valley at the foot of the mountains with its chocolate-box chalets and high-end hotels spread between the central town and its outlying villages.
+It remains a firm favourite with both British and French holidaymakers, many who come here year on year.
 Linked with nearby Tignes, it also gives you a massive ski area to play with.